HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-## How to remove WDAC policy Refresh tool certificates from default example policies
+## How to Remove WDAC Policy Refresh Tool Certificates From Default Example Policies

 Starting with Windows 11 22H2, [CITool](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/operations/citool-commands) is available in Windows by default and Refresh tool is no longer needed, so use the commands below to remove the certificates that allow that tool to be executed, **their order of execution is important.**